MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/debug.md

     :::image-end:::

 > [!NOTE]
-> If you are using the WebView2 feature [SetVirtualHostNameToFolderMapping][Webview2ReferenceDotnetMicrosoftWebWebview2CoreCorewebview2Setvirtualhostnametofoldermapping], the debugger will not be able to understand the virtual source path mapping and break points will not work correctly under Visual Studio 2019 debugging.
-This source path mapping does work if using the Visual Studio code version of the debugger.
+> If you use the WebView2 [SetVirtualHostNameToFolderMapping][Webview2ReferenceDotnetMicrosoftWebWebview2CoreCorewebview2Setvirtualhostnametofoldermapping] method, the debugger in Visual Studio 2019 doesn't understand the virtual source path mapping, so breakpoints don't work correctly.
+This source path mapping works when you use the debugger in Visual Studio Code.

 ## [Visual Studio Code](#tab/visualstudiocode)